FreedomBenefits.net

 Health insurance for diabetics in New Jersey

 There were 479,600 diabetics reported in New Jersey as of the end of 2007, according to the most recent data available from the Centers for Disease Control and Prevention.
 The number of diabetics is expected to increase significantly each year through at least 2025.
-New Jersey statute NJ ST 17:48-6n enacted in 1995 requires regulated health plans to include certain specificed coverage for diabetes.
+New Jersey statute NJ ST 17:48-6n enacted in 1995 requires regulated health plans to include certain specified coverage for diabetes.
 Yet diabetics face difficult challenges finding and keeping individual health insurance.
 For those not eligible for Medicare, Medicaid or employer-provided group coverage, the health plan choices are severely limited.
 Freedom Benefits offers a range of reference materials to help explain the laws that govern this area of health insurance as well as a list of specific insurance plans and other coverage options.

 This article is intended to serve as a quick checklist of available options and not as a detailed discussion of each possibility.
 While the insurance plans listed on this page are available to diabetics, all have some exclusions, limitations and waiting periods for specific medical benefits, treatments and diabetic supplies.
 The details for each insurance plan will be listed separately on the enrollment Web pages.